 How the UK is organised in terms of resilience

-The UK Government Resilience Framework sets out that resilience is a ‘whole of society’ endeavour.
+The 2022 UK Government Resilience Framework set out that resilience is a ‘whole of society’ endeavour.
 The UK Government provides leadership and takes action to help build the nation’s resilience, whilst also relying on a wide range of partners.

 Most emergencies in the UK are handled at the local level by the emergency services, local authorities and other relevant organisations such as utility companies and transport operators.
 However, because of scale or complexity, some emergencies need a degree of central government coordination or support, with the UK Government, Scottish Government, Welsh Government and Northern Ireland Executive taking the lead where appropriate in accordance with devolution agreements.